 Lambright Jr. was an active participant in civic affairs.
 He served as one of the original trustees for CLEVELAND STATE UNIVERSITY and was also a trustee for the Automobile Association, the Greater Cleveland Growth Association, United Appeal, American Cancer Society, Red Cross, Welfare Federation, the URBAN LEAGUE OF GREATER CLEVELAND, and the Cedar YMCA.
 In 1965 he was appointed Cuyahoga County Grand Jury foreman.
 Lambright Jr. served as the medical advisor for The Plain Dealer Golden Gloves tournaments and was the medical director of the Cleveland Boxing and Wrestling Commission.
 He married Willie Callaham.
-Lambright Jr. in his home in Euclid and his remains are in the Mausoleum of LAKE VIEW CEMETERY.
+Lambright Jr. died in his home in Euclid and his remains are in the Mausoleum of LAKE VIEW CEMETERY.